ROSE: Revolutionizing Open-Set Dense Segmentation with Patch-Wise Perceptual Large Multimodal Model: Method

 Given an image $\mathbf{x}_\text{img}$ and a text instruction $\mathbf{x}_\text{txt}$, the goal is to complete the segmentation procedure, generating a segmentation mask $\hat{\mathbf{M}}$ and category $\hat{\mathbf{y}}_\text{txt}$. \textbf{Open-vocabulary methods} require $\mathbf{x}_\text{txt}$ to consist of a set of human-provided candidate categories.
 These methods predict a list of masks $\hat{\mathbf{M}} \in \mathbb{R}^{N \times H \times W}$ and select $\hat{\mathbf{y}}_\text{txt}$ from the candidate set.
 Existing \textbf{Segmentation LMMs}, on the other hand, typically require $\hat{\mathbf{y}}_\text{txt}$ to be an instance-level description, which allows them to predict the corresponding target mask $\hat{\mathbf{M}} \in \mathbb{R}^{H \times W}$ without category information.

 Our goal is to propose a Segmentation LMM that can not only segment objects based on human prompts or predefined categories but also autonomously predict dense segmentation masks without any human-provided information.
-Therefore, we define a new task, \textbf{Free-vocabulary Segmentation}, where the model accepts task-level instructions (e.g., “Can you segment the foreground instance?”), and generates a dense segmentation $\hat{\mathbf{M}} \in \mathbb{R}^{N \times H \times W}$ along with the predicted category $\hat{\mathbf{y}}_\text{txt}$ in a generative manner.
+We refer this task as \textbf{Free-vocabulary Segmentation}, where the model accepts task-level instructions (e.g., “Can you segment the foreground instance?”), and generates a dense segmentation $\hat{\mathbf{M}} \in \mathbb{R}^{N \times H \times W}$ along with the predicted category $\hat{\mathbf{y}}_\text{txt}$ in a generative manner.